 - Our maintenance program is designed around avoiding big expenses by staying on top of routine maintenance for items like heat and air systems.

-There are alot of services that a property manager should be providing.
+There are a lot of property management services that a property manager should be providing.
 This includes their roles and responsibilities too.
 Get to know What a property management company does.